For Previously Treated Patients

 What should I know about potential side effects?

-Although they may not be experienced by every patients, OPDIVO can cause serious side effects.
+Although they may not be experienced by every patient, OPDIVO can cause serious side effects.
 OPDIVO can cause your immune system to attack normal organs and tissues in any area of your body and can affect the way they work.
 These problems can sometimes become serious or life-threatening and can lead to death.
 These problems may happen anytime during treatment or even after your treatment has ended.

 What are the most common side effects of OPDIVO?